jacksonmoody/T4SG-Wintersession/README.md

 Open [http://0.0.0.0:3000](http://0.0.0.0:3000) to view it in your browser.

 Note that you may have to manually change this URL from localhost:3000 to 0.0.0.0:3000 due to a quirk with the Imgur API.

+## Deploying the Project

+This project is automatically deployed using Vercel when new commits are pushed to the main branch.
+You can access the latest deployment at [https://t4sg-wintersession.vercel.app/](https://t4sg-wintersession.vercel.app/)!